ApSidorov/RemoteCimRegistry/README.md

 Copy the module folder to your module path.
 PowerShell will take care of the rest.

-### Do not forget
+### Please, do not forget Microsoft Registry caution
-# Registry Caution
-Do not use a registry editor to edit the registry directly unless you have no alternative.
-The registry editors bypass the standard safeguards provided by administrative tools.
-These safeguards prevent you from entering conflicting settings or settings that are likely to degrade performance or damage your system.
-Editing the registry directly can have serious, unexpected consequences that can prevent the system from starting and require that you reinstall Windows 2000[/XP/Vista].
-To configure or customize Windows 2000[/XP/Vista], use the programs in Microsoft Management Console or Control Panel whenever possible.
+Do not edit the registry directly unless you have no alternative.
+The registry editor bypasses standard safeguards, allowing settings that can degrade performance, damage your system, or even require you to reinstall Windows.
+You can safely alter most registry settings by using the programs in Control Panel or Microsoft Management Console (MMC).
+If you must edit the registry directly, back it up first.

-Windows 2000 Resource Kit Registry Disclaimer Page